AxdeKlerk/Axs_Portfolio/DEBUGGING.md

 **Lesson Learned:**
 Using **SQLite** and **PostgreSQL** interchangeably causes massive conflicts. **Django** will silently fall back to **SQLite** if `DATABASE_URL` is missing, leading to mismatched environments and missing tables.
 Fixtures must be dumped using `UTF-8` on **Windows**.
 A stable `.env` and a single database engine prevent almost all of these issues.
 Note to self: only ever use **PostgreSQL** if I ever plan to deploy a project!

+---

+## Fixture Loading Errors (Encoding + Missing Tables)

+**Bug:**
+I ran into two connected problems when trying to migrate my local data into my new **PostgreSQL** setup.
+First, `python manage.py loaddata data.json` crashed immediately with a `UnicodeDecodeError`:

+`'utf-8' codec can't decode byte 0xff in position 0: invalid start byte`

+Using `Format-Hex`, I discovered the file started with `FF FE`, which meant `PowerShell` had silently saved the file in `UTF-16 LE` instead of `UTF-8`. **Django** cannot deserialize `UTF-16` fixtures, so it failed before reading anything.

+After fixing the encoding, a second error appeared:

+`django.db.utils.ProgrammingError: relation "portfolio_about" does not exist`

+This happened because I flushed the **PostgreSQL** database before loading the fixture, but the database had **no migrations applied** yet.
+The fixture attempted to update rows in tables that didn’t exist. **SQLite** had hidden this mistake earlier because the tables already existed locally. **PostgreSQL** correctly refused because there was no schema.

+**Fix:**
+I resolved both issues step-by-step:

+1. **Recreated the fixture in proper UTF-8**:

+        python -Xutf8 manage.py dumpdata --exclude auth.permission --exclude contenttypes --output=data.json

+2. **Verified the encoding** with `Format-Hex` to ensure there was no `UTF-16 BOM`.

+3. **Reset PostgreSQL correctly**:
+   - Dropped or flushed the database.
+   - Re-ran migrations cleanly:

+        `python manage.py migrate`

+   This rebuilt all tables (`portfolio_about`, `portfolio_project`, `portfolio_blog`, etc.).

+4. **Loaded the fixture only after the schema existed**:

+        `python manage.py loaddata data.json`

+After that, **Django** reported the expected:

+`Installed 1 object(s) from 1 fixture(s)`

+and my local content finally loaded into **PostgreSQL**.

+**Lesson Learned:**
+Two separate issues combined to cause the failure.
+- `PowerShell` silently saves files in `UTF-16`, so **Django** fixtures must be created with `python -Xutf8` or they won’t load.
+- Fixtures can only be loaded into a database **after migrations create the schema**.
+A flushed or new database must always be migrated first.

+Understanding both problems saved a huge amount of time and prevented bad assumptions about why data wasn’t appearing.
+Although, this did take a few days of research to get this right.